The structure of 2-separations of infinite matroids: Definitions, and outline of proof

-When $(T,R)$ is a \td\ of $M$ then the partitions $(S(e,v), S(e,w))$ of $E(M)$ that correspond to the edges $vw$ of $T$ are pairwise nested: this is because the corresponding pairs $(T_v,T_w)$ of subtrees of $T$ are nested, a property of trees that is easily checked.
-Hence in order to construct any \td\ of~$M$ we shall have to pick from the set of all 2-separations some suitable nested subset.
-We shall show that the set of all good 2-separations, which is obviously nested, gives rise to the desired \td\ for Theorem~\ref{main}.
+If $(T,R)$ is a \td\ of $M$ then the partitions $(S(e,v), S(e,w))$ of $E(M)$ that correspond to the edges $vw$ of $T$ are pairwise nested; indeed, the corresponding pair $(T_v,T_w)$ of subtrees of $T$ are nested.
+Hence, any \td\ of $M$ arises from choosing a {\sl suitable} subset of nested 2-separations out of the set of 2-separations of $M$.
+In particular, we show that the \td\ of Theorem~\ref{main} arises from choosing the set of all good 2-separations of $M$ (those are nested by definition).